cacophony-wj/licentia_black/README.md

 To better target your system's capabilities, separate ENB configurations are included.
 The default is "enb medium" for which the specifications are below.

-- Intel i5 or AMD Ryzen 5
+- Intel i5 or AMD Ryzen 5 or equivalent
-- NVIDIA GTX 2060 or AMD Radeon RX 580
+- NVIDIA GTX 2060 or AMD Vega 64 or equivalent

 You can use tool such as `Speccy` to determine your computer's hardware.